celo-org/docs/docs/cel2/faq.md

 ### What’s the difference between Dango and Alfajores?

 Alfajores is the first testnet of the Celo L1 blockchain, [launched in July 2019](https://blog.celo.org/introducing-alfajores-1b162ebcb44d).
-Fore more details, refer to the [Alfajores Testnet documentation](https://docs.celo.org/network/alfajores).
+For more details, refer to the [Alfajores Testnet documentation](https://docs.celo.org/network/alfajores).

 Dango is the first testnet of the Celo L2 blockchain, launched in July 2024.
 It implements the specifications detailed in [Cel2 Specification](https://specs.celo.org/root.html) while preserving the original Alfajores history and state.